 One of the benefits of West Yellowstone is that there is very little traffic.
 The average commute to work is 12.37 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small town, West Yellowstone does not have a public transit system used by locals to get to and from work.
+West Yellowstone is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in West Yellowstone who are college-educated is somewhat higher than the average US community of 21.84%: 25.06% of adults in West Yellowstone have at least a bachelor's degree.